guardian/membership-frontend/docs/FRONTEND.md

 ### Don’t use BEM children out of context.

-One risk with BEM naming conventions is that it’s possible to use a child-selector outside of the context of it’s original parent.
+One risk with BEM naming conventions is that it’s possible to use a child-selector outside of the context of its original parent.
 So if you see something like the following then it’s a sign that your component wasn’t granular enough or you need to refactor your views:

 ```
 <article class="some-component">